River Access Parking System and Mitigation Plan 2022

 When I visit another town I go out of my way to not inconvenience the local population.
 Please don't chase the money and prestige and think about the quality of life that your current taxpayers expect.

-Gregg Thomad about 2 years ago
+Gregg Thomad over 2 years ago

 Thank you for taking the time and effort to put together a proposal for the 2022 Season.